bhoeckendorf/NrrdIO/NrrdIO/trunk/000-README.txt

 sources.
 Requires that TEEM_SRC_ROOT be set, and uses the following two files.

-unteem.pl: used to make small modifications to the source files to make them less Teem-dependent.
+tail.pl, unteem.pl: used to make small modifications to the source files to convert them from Teem to NrrdIO sources

 preamble.c: the preamble describing the non-copyleft licensing of NrrdIO.